 1. To Repair or Rebuild?
 If your mailbox has been hit by a car or truck, it is likely beyond repair.
 Usually it will be shifted on its base near the bottom, or lying on the ground.
 If so, it should be completely rebuilt.

-However, if the structure is only slightly damaged with a few brick dislodged, or perhaps it is leaning over after several years, or maybe your receptacle has rusted out- it probably makes sense to repair it rather than start over with a new structure.
+However, if the structure is only slightly damaged with a few brick dislodged, or maybe your receptacle has rusted out- it probably makes sense to repair it rather than start over with a new structure.
 Click here for more information on repairable mailbox issues.

 If you have any questions, just give us a call.
 We’ll be happy to answer your questions to help you determine what makes the most sense in your situation.